Ircama/epson_print_conf/SNMP_LIB_PERF_COMP.md

 # --- 1.0130093097686768 seconds ---
 ```

-### Raw Python implementation of the SNMPv protocol
+### Raw Python implementation of the SNMPv1 protocol

 ```python
 # Pure Python implementation of the SNMPv1 basic GetRequest/GetResponse